suprmx/.github/profile/README.md

 ## Hi there 👋

+<strong>supr</strong>  (pronounced as, <em>super</em>) is an AI-first telecom 📱 bringing unlimited plans without contract, travel eSims, bills payments, and more to the Mexican market; all of it powered by a powerful in-app AI assitant. 🚀

+Our main stack is in Flutter + Supabase.

+We are happy you are in our Github.
+Feel free to reach out for any topic. 📩

 <!--

 **Here are some ideas to get you started:**
+✉️
 🙋‍♀️ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?